faisalkhan1690/GPSTaginphotoinsample/README.md

 # GPS Tag in Images
 --------------
-When even you click image from phone's camera then your phone stores some information too with image.
+When you click image from phone's camera then your phone stores some information too with image.
 So this project is all about how to get those information specially <b>Location<b>.

  Please have a look on getImageDetail() method in the project.